-The Trekking in Nepal is now possible for all year around.
-Everest Base camp offers magnificent views of Mt Everest, ice-fall, glaciers, striking landscape and varieties of flora and fauna in Sagarmatha National park.
-The Everest region is full of stimulating trails, changeable risk, huge mountains, dramatic sights and mesmeric experience.
+Trekking in Nepal is now possible all year round.
+Everest Base camp offers magnificent views of Mt Everest, ice-fall, glaciers, striking landscape, and varieties of flora and fauna in Sagarmatha National park.
+The Everest region is full of stimulating trails, changeable risks, huge mountains, dramatic sights, and mesmeric experiences.

-February begins of spring season and end of winter season.
+February begins the spring season and the end of the winter season.
 The temperature during this month drops down and wind speed changes.
 We guarantee that you will never remorse to trek Everest Base Camp in February.
 The grass and trees on the hill go green and flowers are likely to blossom in March.
-Trekking Everest Base Camp in this month is famous for the spectacular view of the snow-covered mountain and blooming rhododendron in the hill.
+Trekking Everest Base Camp this month is famous for the spectacular view of the snow-covered mountain and blooming rhododendron on the hill.

-The perfect time to trek Everest Base Camp is in the month of April.
-This month offers satisfactory climate which is perfect for sightseeing the charming beauty of nature.
-Everest Base Camp trek in April also provide an unbelievable view of the largest glacier well-known as Khumbu glacier and close view of milky Mountains.
+The perfect time to trek Everest Base Camp is in April.
+This month offers a satisfactory climate which is perfect for sightseeing the charming beauty of nature.
+Everest Base Camp trek in April also provides an unbelievable view of the largest glacier well-known as the Khumbu glacier and a close view of the milky Mountains.

-The month of May might be the good time for remarkable and memorable trekking experience of your lifetime.
-May, begins in summer and the end of spring.
+The month of May might be a good time for a remarkable and memorable trekking experience of your lifetime.
+May begins in summer and ends in spring.
 Climate is still honorable, and the sky is clear which makes the trek more interesting and mesmerizing.
 It offers breathtaking sunrise and sunset view over the Himalayas.

 Everest Base camp trekking in September is the finest time for trekking in the Himalayan region.
-Autumn season is considered to trek Everest Base Camp for crystal clear view of mountains.
-During September, days are warm, and nights are bit cold.
-It helps to make the trek easier, calm and risk-free.
+The Autumn season is considered to trek Everest Base Camp for a crystal clear view of the mountains.
+During September, days are warm, and nights are a bit cold.
+It helps to make the trek easier, calm, and risk-free.

-In October, you can visit the Khumbu region as it provides the superb view of snow covered mountains, green hills, and fresh air.
+In October, you can visit the Khumbu region as it provides a superb view of snow-covered mountains, green hills, and fresh air.
 October is the month of peak trekking season where the climate of the Everest region is changeable, but it doesn’t affect the trek.

-In November, with an amazing experience, the different view of landscape, nature, snowcapped mountains and cultural and traditional diversity.
+In November, with an amazing experience, the different views of landscape, nature, snowcapped mountains, and cultural and traditional diversity.
 There is no risk of snowfall, rainfall, and bloodsuckers too.
-Also, December is also a good time to trek Everest Base Camp.
+Also, December is a good time to trek Everest Base Camp.

-Before you leave for your trip to Everest Base Camp it is good to understand in what time of year you are traveling and in what kind of terrain you are going to hike, what type of climate you are facing and what kind of experience you will get.
+Before you leave for your trip to Everest Base Camp it is good to understand what time of year you are traveling and in what kind of terrain you are going to hike, what type of climate you are facing, and what kind of experience you will get.
 This all helps you get to prepare for any kind of conditions you are going to face.
-You will be able to get life time experience if you made up your mind before you leave for trekking to any destination.
+You will be able to get a lifetime experience if you made up your mind before you leave for trekking to any destination.

 Everest Base Camp Trek Packing List

 We have since gone over this packing list and found that it all worked very well for Everest Base Camp Trekking.
-Here, the things that you need to Bring for Everest base camp trek are listed below;
+Here, the things that you need to bring for the Everest base camp trek are listed below;

 This layer includes a warm and waterproof jacket, as well as trousers, also called the outer core layer.
 These are used for higher altitudes of the trek.
 If the weather gets very cold and/or rainy, it offers protection.